JanHerca/urantiapedia/output/wikijs/en/article/France_Tremblay/Download_divin.md

 >
 > _Here is a warning to all of us from a Solitary Messenger of Orvonton:_
 >
-> But a human being would do better to err in rejecting an Adjuster’s expression through believing it to be a purely human experience than to blunder into exalting a reaction of the mortal mind to the sphere of divine dignity. ([UB 110:5.5](/en/The_Urantia_Book/110#p5_5))
+> But a human being would do better to err in rejecting an Adjuster’s expression through believing it to be a purely human experience than to blunder into exalting a reaction of the mortal mind to the sphere of divine dignity. (<a id="a55_228"></a>[UB 110:5.5](/en/The_Urantia_Book/110#p5_5))
 {.is-info}

 ## References